twitchyliquid64/maker-panel/docs/spec-reference.md

 ### Comments

 All comments start with a `#` and extend for the remainder of the line.
-For now, comments within a `wrap()` feature don't work.

 ### Variables